1gravity/Kotlin-Bloc/website/docs/architecture/bloc/reducer.md

 }
 ```

-Reducers per action can make sense if the reducer logic is more complex like in this example:
+Using single-action reducers makes sense if the reducer logic is more complex like in this example:

 ```kotlin
 reduce<Add> {